eProsima/DDS-Enabler/README.md

 <br><br>

-*eProsima DDS Enabler* is a modular middleware solution that bridges DDS networks and FIWARE NGSI-LD Context Brokers, providing real-time, bidirectional interoperability.
-It manages all required DDS participants, auto-discovers topics and types, and seamlessly routes DDS samples into NGSI-LD entities and context updates back into DDS topics.
+*eProsima DDS Enabler* is a modular middleware framework that connects DDS networks with an external system or data platform, delivering real-time, bidirectional interoperability.
+It orchestrates all necessary DDS participants, auto-discovers topics and types, and flexibly translates DDS samples into your target data model — and routes incoming context updates or events back into DDS topics.

 **Key features**
 - **Unified DDS Participant Management**